Future Sylvania

 This project is currently in the pre-design phase of design.
 Construction is estimated to begin in January 2027.

-How will the design process engage students and community members?
+How is the design process engaging students and community members?

 • Women’s Resource Center